-^{55.} See 5 U.S.C. § 706(2)(A) (directing that agency actions be set aside if they are "arbitrary" or "capricious").
+55. See 5 U.S.C. § 706(2)(A) (directing that agency actions be set aside if they are "arbitrary" or "capricious").

-^{56.} Regents, 140 S. Ct. at 1907-08.
+56. Regents, 140 S. Ct. at 1907-08.

-reasons for rescinding the DACA program-that the Fifth Circuit had held DAPA unlawful, and that the Attorney General had taken the position that DACA was unlawful for the same reasons-complied with the "reasoned decisionmaking" 58 required by the APA.59
+57. Id. at 1909.
+For the Court to have reviewed the rationales offered in the Nielsen Memo, the Department of Homeland Security (DHS) would have had to rescind the Duke reasons for rescinding the DACA program-that the Fifth Circuit had held DAPA unlawful, and that the Attorney General had taken the position that DACA was unlawful for the same reasons-complied with the "reasoned decisionmaking" required by the APA.

 Here is where the majority engaged in its feat of legal contortionism.
 It framed the issue as whether rescission of the DACA program was an appropriate response to the Administration's conclusion that DACA was unlawful, rather than as whether recission was a lawful response to the program actually being unlawful.
-That subtle (some might say disingenuous) distinction allowed the majority to avoid that politically fraught issue of DACA's legality60 and the truth that "[t]he decision to rescind an unlawful agency action is per se lawful."61 With that move, the Court transformed a highly unusual administrative law case into one that appeared altogether normal (provided you were not paying close attention) and required DHS to justify its decision according to standard APA requirements.
+That subtle (some might say disingenuous) distinction allowed the majority to avoid that politically fraught issue of DACA's legality and the truth that "[t]he decision to rescind an unlawful agency action is per se lawful."
+With that move, the Court transformed a highly unusual administrative law case into one that appeared altogether normal (provided you were not paying close attention) and required DHS to justify its decision according to standard APA requirements.

 The Court held that the APA imposed three requirements on DHS, all of which the Duke Memo failed to satisfy.
-First, the APA required DHS to consider separately the DACA program's two major components: forbearance from removal and entitlement to benefits before rescinding the program.62 The Fifth Circuit decision, on which the Duke Memo relied, held the DAPA program unlawful because it granted eligibility benefits to a class of otherwise removable aliens in violation of the Immigration and Nationality Act.63 According to the majority, the Fifth Circuit's analysis did not address forbearance.64 The majority
+First, the APA required DHS to consider separately the DACA program's two major components: forbearance from removal and entitlement to benefits before rescinding the program.
+The Fifth Circuit decision, on which the Duke Memo relied, held the DAPA program unlawful because it granted eligibility benefits to a class of otherwise removable aliens in violation of the Immigration and Nationality Act.
+According to the majority, the Fifth Circuit's analysis did not address forbearance.
+The majority